skooch/skooch/_README.md

 ### zsh

-I like to have my shells to have the same environment regardless if they're interactive or not.
+I like to have my shells to have relatively same environment regardless if they're interactive or not.
 Only interactive shells get inclusions that affect interactivity.

 Because of path_helper on macos, I only use `.zshrc` and `.zshenv`. `.zprofile` will warn you if you accidentally run a login shell.